LoyolaChicagoBooks/introcs-csharp/rst/data/programstructure.rst

    .. image:: ../images/set_indent.png
       :width: 300 pt

 #.
-Click on Text file, and then the right side should show options.
+Click on **C# source code**, and then the right side should show options.
    Adjust them to look like the picture: tab and indent widths 3, first and last check boxes *checked*
    (Convert tabs to spaces.
 Remove trailing spaces), and have the middle check box (Allow tabs after non-tabs) *unchecked*.
 #.
-Click OK.
+Click OK in the bottom right corner.

+.. note:
+   If you keep all your projects in one solution (like *work*), then you only need to make this setting once.
+Otherwise you need to repeat it for each other solution.

 Tabs vs. spaces is not a significant issue inside a consistent environment, like Xamarin Studio, but if there are tab characters in a file,